afurtak/FishingRod/README.md

 Application to create sets of flashcards and learn.

 ## Features
 Application runs in background.
-Can be called any time by press shortcut (Shift + Ctrl + Space) or by clicking on corresponding icon in system tray.  <br />
+Window with possibility to add flashcards can called any time by pressing shortcut (Shift + Ctrl + Space) or by clicking on corresponding icon in system tray.  <br />
-After call should be shown window with possibility to add new flashcard, set of flashcards or open window to learning from flashcards.
+Also it is possible to run "learning window" with currently existing flashcards from choosen set.

 ## How it works
 Application uses JNativeHook to capture shortcuts without focus on particular window.<br />